Gordon Chesney Wilson: Tour of South Africa

 In November 1895 Wilson and his wife travelled to South Africa to visit the Churchill family's gold mining interests in Johannesburg.
 Also on their ship was Alfred Beit, a gold magnate and friend of the family who was a key part of the conspiracy behind the Jameson Raid, an attempt to trigger an uprising in the South African Republic.
 Upon their arrival Beit took the Wilsons to visit Cecil Rhodes at Groote Schuur, where they stayed for several days and were onlookers to discussions relating to the issues in the Transvaal.
 The couple afterwards stayed with John Blades Currey in Kimberley, where they learned of the failure of the raid and witnessed the outrage in its aftermath.

 The situation in South Africa was now not safe enough for the Wilsons to continue their visits, and they left for Cape Town on 11 January 1896.
 Rhodes resigned as Prime Minister of the Cape Colony a day later, and on 15 January the Wilsons saw him off at the docks as he sailed for England.
-Determined to still reach the Transvaal, they then received permission to go as passengers onboard the troopship Victoria that was sailing to Durban to return Leander Starr Jameson and his raiders to Britain.
+Determined to still reach the Transvaal, they then received permission to go as passengers on board the troopship Victoria that was sailing to Durban to return Leander Starr Jameson and his raiders to Britain.
 They toured Johannesburg with a mining expert who had previously worked with Lord Randolph Churchill, staying at the house of Abe Bailey.
 Bailey had been arrested in the wake of the raid, and the Wilsons visited him in detention in Pretoria.
 After travelling to Doornkop to see where Jameson had been forced to surrender in his raid, the Wilsons returned to Britain.